Miguel Nasur

 Miguel Nasur Allel is a Chilean-Palestinian businessman and former footballer.

 Biography

-He was born to a family of Syrian and Palestinian descent.
+Nasur was born to a family of Syrian and Palestinian descent.
+He began his football career after graduating high school.
+He played during the 1950s and '60s in the goalkeeper position.
+He played for Club Deportivo Palestino and was moved to the professional team in 1954.

 He owned the Santiago-based professional team Santiago Morning.
 He bought the club to become a major shareholder for an undisclosed amount in 2005 after Demetrio Marinakis left the club.

 Nasur was President of Asociación Nacional de Fútbol Profesional in 1986.
 He has also engaged in other ventures such as Chilean land development.
 He is owner of Radio La Clave and Hotel Los Nogales in Santiago, Chile.

 In 2016, Nasur bought the Miami United FC and became its president.